UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 # Proton-Bleeding-Edge-AVX512
 Proton Builds Built With AVX-512 &amp; Partial PGO+LTO.

+# Install

+Download a release from the Releases page.
+Create a ~/.steam/root/compatibilitytools.d directory if it does not exist.
+Extract the release into ~/.steam/root/compatibilitytools.d/

 # Issues
 Please do not submit issues to Valve without confirming it doesn't work with a regular build of proton directly from them